Home

 Power Requirements: From Quantum bus; 5 VDC, 550 mA max (350 mA typical).

-Operating Conditions: 0 to 60 degrees C; humidity up to 90% noncondensing; pressure altitude -200 to +10,000 feet MSL.
+Operating Conditions: 0 to 50 degrees C; humidity up to 90% noncondensing; pressure altitude -200 to +10,000 feet MSL.

 Serial Ports: Two data I/O ports.
-50*, 75‡, 110, 134.5, 150‡, 300, 600, 1200, 1800‡, 2400, 4800, 7200*, 9600, or 19,200‡ baud.
-NOTE: If one port is set to a baud rate marked (*), the other port cannot be set to a baud rate marked (‡).
+50, 75, 110, 134.5, 150, 300, 600, 1200, 1800, 2400, 4800, 7200, 9600, or 19,200 baud.
 7 or 8 data bits; odd, even or no parity; 1 or 2 stop bits.
 Switchable from RS-232 to RS-422/485 (2-wire or 4-wire).
 RJ-45 female connectors, Modicon Micro pinout.

 Serial Port Modes: Each I/O port can independently operate in any of the following modes: Modbus RTU (Host or Gate); Modbus ASCII (Master or Slave); SY/MAX; Net-to-Net; PNIM; RNIM (Master or Slave); PLogic; Chevron; Peripheral; Multidrop; IDEC; Gateway; Transparent; Share; Transfer.

-Ethernet Port: 10BaseT, RJ-45 connector.
+Ethernet Port: 100BaseT, RJ-45 connector.
 Modbus/TCP and SY/MAX 802.3 compatible.
-E-Peer compatible.
+E-Peer compatible, Web Server for configuration.

 Mailbox Registers: 2,048 4x register and 32 3x registers.
 Non-volatile.
 PLC can map up to 32 input and 32 output registers in local or remote I/O racks and up to 30 in, 32 out in distributed I/O racks.